ishikawa/q/README.md

 # q

+> Homebrewed small-scale LLM based on GPT-2

-I'd like to learn about how transformers work in practice, including their architecture and applications in real-world scenarios.
-Therefore, I decided to create my own GPT model.
-First, I plan to learn from excellent articles and papers written by other people to understand basic concepts and its architecture.
-Gradually, I will build my own GPT model.
-Finally, I aim to use it in web application and games that interest me.
+I'd like to gain practical experience with transformers, particularly by understanding their architecture and real-world applications, with a focus on small-scale LLMs.
+To achieve this, I decided to create _a tiny LLM_.
+First, I plan to study [excellent articles and papers](#References) to understand the basic concepts and architecture.
+Next, I will build and improve _my own GPT model_.
+My goal is to integrate it into web applications, games, and iOS apps that interest me.

+Currently, I am studying by running [OpenAI's GPT-2 model](https://github.com/openai/gpt-2/tree/master).
+I use an extremely simple numpy-based implementation as a baseline and am experimenting with an implementation using [mlx](https://ml-explore.github.io/mlx/build/html/index.html).

 ## Install